arbor-sim/arbor/doc/python/morphology.rst

 .. py:function:: load_swc_neuron(filename)

-    Loads the :class:`morphology` from an SWC file according to to how NEURON's ``Import3D`` interface's interpretation of the SWC specification.
+    Loads the :class:`morphology` from an SWC file according to NEURON's ``Import3D`` interpretation of the SWC specification.
     See :ref:`the SWC file documention <formatswc-neuron>` for more details.

     :param str filename: the name of the SWC file.